benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

   caption:"Looking towards Brandy Cove from the coastal path that leads to Caswell" alt-text:"View down from a coastal path to a small sandy and rocky beach.
 Small waves break from the left.
 Cliffs on the far side lead up to dark green hills with shrubs and bushes."
 %}

+Small hidden cove.
+Long walk to get there.

 - Date: 3 December 2022
 - Location: [Brandy Cove on Open Street Map](https://www.openstreetmap.org/#map=17/51.56784/-4.04355)